Sree Narayana Polytechnic College: Extracurricular activities

 Two NSS units (104,105 units) of the college involve in developmental as well as service activities.

-NCC unit is attached to 3(k) girl's Battalion N.C.C, Kollam.
+NCC unit is attached to 3(k) Girls' Battalion N.C.C, Kollam.
 Unit strength is 52 cadets with six girls' cadets, and their activities are coordinated by an officer.

 The placement cell in association with Reliance Communications Ltd had conducted "carrier mela" on 7-7-2007.
 More than 400 students participated in the carrier mela and about 80 persons got selected for appointment.

 PTA of SNPTC provides funds for engaging guest faculty to overcome the shortage of staff, for purchasing lab materials and stationery for students.

 The Alumni Association keeps contact between passed-out students and the college.
 It helps students by sharing knowledge and introducing job opportunities.
 About 95% of passed-out students are placed in organizations through campus selection.
 The rest opt for higher studies.
 The cine artist Biju Pappan is an alumnus.

 The students participate in the inter-polytechnic games, inter-collegiate debate and youth festival.
 The staff and students co-operate with the Chathayam day celebration, Founder's day (death anniversary of Shri.R.Sankar) and Navarathri Festival at Sarada Mutt, Kollam.
 An annual magazine is published.

 Kerala State Polytechnic College Arts festival 2012-2013 held in Kollam was hosted by Sree Narayana Polytechnic College.
 The college and Government Polytechnic College, Palakkad, were the joint winners of Kalolsavam 2012–13.